|Frequently Asked Questions

 Yes, you will be able to choose what puppy you want.
 Since we are around the puppies from birth and are aware of their

-you want based on my opinions or yours.
+want based on my opinions or yours.
+Puppies are picked starting at 5-6 weeks old for labradoodles, goldendoodles and

 Are your parents health tested?

-come with each puppy in their custom made folders.
-We are very proud to have only quality health tested moms and dads so we
+with each puppy in their custom made folders.
+We are very proud to have only quality health tested moms and dads so we can have

 Do you offer a health warranty?